koenw/fullstack-hello/README.md

 ### Possible next steps

-* Make UI aware of foreign key relations;
+* Make the UI aware of foreign key relations;
-* Generate remaining dataset-specific UI code, leaving only configuration to determine the columns.
+* Generate remaining dataset-specific UI code, leaving literally only configuration to specify the database tables and columns
 * Add search and/or filter functionality

 ## Deployment